Converting PTE-A scores to IELTS band scores

 Canadian Language Benchmarks and IELTS

 Equivalencies between the Canadian Language Benchmarks (CLBs) (for English) and the results of language tests from designated testing organisations have been established.
 To review the full equivalencies table, visit the Canadian Government website.
-This table below shows the official relationship between CLB and IELTS: More about IELTS for Canada
+This table below shows the official relationship between CLB and IELTS General Training: More about IELTS for Canada

 CLB level